 Business creates goods or services and delivers them to a market that buys or uses them for a fee.
 Everyone’s happy!
-That’s the way it’s supposed to work, but anyone who has tried to make a living in the real world have experienced the complexities inherent in such a simple formula.
-There are many variables that can impact the outcome, but let’s just focus on the marketplace and the research required to understand it.
+That’s the way it’s supposed to work, but anyone who has tried to make a living in the real world has experienced the complexities inherent in such a simple formula.
+There are many variables to consider in marketing, but let’s just focus on the marketplace and the research required to understand it.

 The market can be a small or vastly large group of people who need goods and services.
 They’ve got money in their pockets and businesses are looking to have them use it to purchase their product or service.
 But that’s a very general sketch of a process that requires a lot more specifics.

 How does a business gather the data they need to understand the needs and wants of the market, and who they should be targeting when developing ideas, advertising and marketing projects?
 That’s not so easy—especially from the perspective of a cubicle.